alexeyinkin/eb-1a/1-process/README.md

 However, I prefer doing things sooner, and I scheduled the exam 20 days prior to the interview.

-They gave me the list of things to bring.
+They gave me a list of things to bring.
 In addition to what's on the consulate website were:

 - Digital photo 3.5 × 4.5 on a disk or USB drive